Practice in Place at Humber Street Gallery, Hull

 How could participation work in a coronavirus-stricken world?

 Traditionally, participatory arts has been physically face-to-face and in groups… so how might we create new work together when we can’t occupy the same space at the same time?
-Developing three potential answers to this, Lauren invites you to build upon this exhibited artwork as an experiment into participation during a pandemic.
+Developing three potential answers to this, people were invited to build upon this exhibited artwork as an experiment into participation during a pandemic and collectively reflect on their personal relationships with nature/ the environment in the following ways:

 In Humber Street Gallery